-A staff report is provided to City Council that describes the plan for conducting the AAP.
+- A staff report is provided to City Council that describes the plan for conducting the AAP.
 It includes key information about the proposed elector approval process to ensure elected officials fully understand the implications of using an AAP to obtain approval.
 The report also provides staff with an opportunity to plan the process to conduct the potential AAP.

-A notice of an AAP will be published once a week for two consecutive weeks in a newspaper distributed in the area defined for the process.
-Eligible electors have at least 30 days from the publication of the second notice to submit elector response forms to the local government corporate officer before the AAP deadline.
+- After receiving approval from the BC Inspector of Municipalities, a notice of an AAP will be published once a week for two consecutive weeks in a newspaper distributed in the area defined for the process.
+Eligible electors who are opposed to the bylaw(s) have at least 30 days from the publication of the second notice to submit elector response forms to the local government corporate officer before the AAP deadline.

 - Elector response forms are made available at City Hall and on the City's website.
 Signed forms received after the deadline has passed cannot be counted.
 If 10 per cent or more of the total number of eligible electors sign and submit response forms, local governments cannot proceed with the proposed matter without first holding an assent vote (i.e. referendum).